 The case study is to be typed.
 You need to include references and in-text citations for all your information, following APA 5th edition format.
-The case study is due on Thursday, April 8 at class time.
+The case study is due on Thursday, April 7 at class time.
 Assignments received after class-time on the due date will receive a 25% reduction.
 Assignments arriving after the due date will not be graded.

-Your paper will be graded as follows: Content - 70 points Organization/Clarity - 10 points Grammar/spelling - 10 points References - 10 points
+Your paper will be graded as follows:

+Content - 70 points

+Organization/Clarity - 10 points

+Grammar/spelling - 10 points

+References - 10 points

-4. Dramatic presentation.
+- 4. Dramatic presentation.
 Each team of students will make a dramatic oral presentation of one aspect of their case study (e.g. Parent reaction to diagnosis OR Getting a diagnosis. etc).
-Presentations will be judged on evidence of familiarity with the facts about the disorder and the ability to convey this information clearly and interestingly (30 points).
+Presentations will be judged on evidence of familiarity with the facts about the disorder and the ability to convey this information clearly and interestingly (30 points). - 5.
+Abstracts.

-5. Abstracts.
 Four summaries of relevant, recent, research articles obtained from peer-reviewed, academic journals will be due on the dates stated in your schedules.
 Models and Rubrics will be provided for these assignments.
-Assignments received after class-time on the due date will receive a 25% reduction.
-Assignments arriving after the due date will not be graded (10 pts).

-6. SALT Project.
+Assignments arriving after the due date will not be graded (10 pts). - 6.
+SALT Project.
 Each student will enter a language transcript into the SALT Program and perform specified analyses according to guidelines attached in the syllabus.
-This project is due on February 25 at class time.
-Assignments received after class-time on the due date will receive a 25% reduction.
+This project is due on February 22 at class time.
 Assignments arriving after the due date will not be graded (50pts).